singh-man/books/crackingTheCoding/17_hard.md

 Note that this means that count(0s) is always greater than or equal to count(1s).

-When we remove  a valuevfrom the  list, we'll know immediately if v is even or odd just by looking at the least significant bits of all the other  values in the list.
+When we remove  a value v from the  list, we'll know immediately if v is even or odd just by looking at the least significant bits of all the other  values in the list.

 ![](media/17_04_1.JPG)